“It is a peculiar situation, this double-consciousness, this sense of always looking at one’s self through the eyes of others…”

 - W.E.B DuBois “The Souls of Black Folk”

-Our sociality - our interactions with others and our social environment - are central to the learning process.
+Our sociality - our interactions with others and our social environment - is central to the learning process.
 Yet while our sociality is foundational to the learning process, it is this very sociability that can also hinder our learning.
 Cultural stereotypes, social identity, and the social environments of college and universities shape students’ motivation, identity, and academic success.

 In today’s post I want to focus on the sociability of learning with a look at what the research tells us about how stereotypes affect student learning and performance in our classrooms and the ways in which we can address situational factors and mitigate the negative effect of stereotypes.